 Adderall functions by boosting dopamine and norepinephrine levels in the body’s central nervous system, which helps create a rewarding effect.
 For someone who doesn’t have ADHD, the drug causes a pleasurable sensation.
 Eventually, the individual’s brain becomes dependent on the drug to feel alert, happy, and productive.

 Phenibut is a central nervous system depressant medication that was originally prescribed in Russia to fight anxiety.
 It is a GABA-B agonist, creating a synthetic form of GABA, one of the brain’s important neurotransmitters that creates a calm feeling.
 The drug helps individuals feel calm and focused in social situations.
 It can also help them feel less-self conscious.
 However, over time it becomes addictive.

-Ambien (Zolpidem) is a sedative that can be used to treat insomnia and sleeping disorders.
-However, it can be abused at higher than necessary dosages.
+Ambien (Zolpidem) is a sedative used to treat insomnia and sleeping disorders.
+Although safe to use as directed, it can be abused at higher than necessary dosages.
 It’s also possible for individuals to become dependent on it in order to fall asleep and stay asleep.

-Modafinil is a medication that was created to treat excessive sleepiness caused by sleep apnea or shift work sleep disorder.
-It can also be used to treat narcolepsy.
+Modafinil is a medication that treats excessive drowsiness caused by sleep apnea or shift work sleep disorder.
+Doctors may also use it to treat narcolepsy.
 However, as with any type of medication that creates wakefulness and reduces the need for sleep, there is a potential for abuse or addiction.
 Individuals who are purposefully skipping sleep and using Modafinil in a manner inconsistent with its labeling should seek help from an addiction professional.

 New Drugs on the Block